elgatosf/streamdeck-kit-ipad/Documentation/Layout/Animated.md

                 MyKeyView()
             }
         } windowArea: {
+            // To react to state changes within each view, extract the view, just as you normally would in SwiftUI
+            // Example:
+            if streamDeck.info.product == .plus {
                 StreamDeckDialAreaLayout { _ in
-                // To react to state changes within each StreamDeckDialView, extract the view, just as you normally would in SwiftUI
-                // Example:
                     MyDialView()
+                }
+            } else if streamDeck.info.product == .neo {
+                MyNeoPanelView()
             }
         }
     }